 Many people experiencing sex and love addiction also struggle with substance abuse and other behavioural addictions.
-Alcohol is the number one co-occurring substance abused with sex addiction, followed by crystal meth and cocaine.
+Alcohol is the number one co-occurring substance abused with sex addiction.
 Process or behavioural addictions such as gambling, gaming, spending/shopping and compulsive use of food can be commonly present alongside sex addiction.

-Additionally, people struggling with sex addiction may live with other mental health issues such as depression, anxiety, attention deficit hyperactivity disorder and obsessive-compulsive disorder.
-Sexual behaviours are often used to escape and cope with the distressful mental health symptoms.
+Additionally, people struggling with sex addiction may live with other mental health issues such as depression or anxiety.
+Sexual behaviours are often used to cope with mental health symptoms.
 However, after momentary relief, symptoms tend to intensify and worsen, causing a painful cycle.